 As is often the case in a small town, Hartland doesn't have a public transportation system that people use for their commute.

-The citizens of Hartland are very well educated compared to the average community in the nation: 37.79% of adults in Hartland have a bachelor's degree or even advanced degree.
+The education level of Hartland citizens is very high relative to the national average among all cities (21.84%): 37.79% of adults in Hartland have a bachelor's degree or even advanced degree.

 The people who call Hartland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartland residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hartland include German, Irish, Polish, English, and Italian.